top of page

 Rest

-During the healing process, We advise a decrease the intensity and duration of running, especially speed work and hill training.
-Knowing how active our patient was, Jess advises to cycle or swim instead to ensure there was minimal impact on the heel.
+During the healing process, We advise a decrease in the intensity and duration of running, especially speed work and hill training.
+Knowing how active our patient was, Jess advised them to cycle or swim instead to ensure there was minimal impact on the heel.

 Stretching & strengthening during inflammation

 Once the inflammation decreases slightly, start to increase the level of these stretches.
-The introduction of calf raises from a seated position and then moved onto a standing position, eventually with light weights added.
+In the introduction, the calf raises from a seated position and then moves onto a standing position, eventually with light weights added.
 In the latter stages, elastic bands are added to help generate a thorough stretch.

 Taping